Huawei's supply chain has been 'attacked', says chairman

 The company had been stockpiling chips from various vendors in advance of the restrictions’ implementation.
 Analysts expect its existing supply of Kirin chips will run out next year.

 Intel has said it has received licenses to supply certain products to Huawei.
-China's Semiconductor Manufacturing International Corp 0981.HK, which uses U.S.-origin machinery to produce chips for Huawei, also said it has applied for a license.
+China's Semiconductor Manufacturing International Corp, which uses US-origin machinery to produce chips for Huawei, also said it has applied for a license.

 Huawei unveiled earlier this month its new Harmony OS, an operating system it hopes to use in lieu of Android as Google has been barred from providing updates to the company.